Eliminate litter. End waste. Improve places.

 Evidence from more than 40 other countries and regions around the world shows that these schemes work and suggest that, if we get DRS right, we should see collection rates for drink containers increase to well above 90%, producing clean material for recycling and preventing them from littering our streets and polluting our waterways and, ultimately, our oceans.

-We have joined forces with a network of leading environmental organisations to respond to the public consultations – using our strong joint voice.
+In the last few years we have joined forces with a network of leading environmental organisations to respond to the public consultations – using our strong joint voice.
 You can read our responses below:

 *The plan for Extended Producer Responsibility (EPR) could also transform the way in which we tackle waste - you can read more here.